Seven people buried alive accused of cattle theft

 According to Bernardino Rafael, “Justice made with the hands” takes on alarming contours in the country.

 “We want to work, but we become victims of our own community and those we protect.
-We lost our colleagues and it is not easy to train a policeman”, lamented Bernardino Rafael.
+We lost our colleagues and it’s not easy to train a policeman”, lamented Bernardino Rafael.

 discredit of the population